63Pixel/ImgSharpness/README.md

 # ImgSharness
 A tool that calculates the sharpness of an image.
-The result will be displayed in a text file.
+The result will be exported in a text and csv file.

 The results looks like: